overlookinfra/puppetfile-source-dereference/README.md

 This is a simple tool to replace forge references with the git source in a Puppetfile.
 The intent is to reduce your dependency on the Puppet Forge in cases of service interruptions.

-The simplest use case is to simply run the tool in the root directory of a Puppet module.
+The simplest use case is to simply run the tool in the root directory of a Puppet control repo.
 It will generate a `Puppetfile.out`, which you will need to inspect and clean up.

 Comments and formatting will not be preserved, you'll need to reconcile that.